A truck rammed a Michigan synagogue with more than a hundred children inside. Here’s what we know

 Ghazali drove his pickup truck into the synagogue’s parking lot around 10 a.m. and remained there until about 12:15 p.m., when he rammed the doors of the temple, striking a security guard as he forced his way inside, according to Jennifer Runyan, special agent in charge of the FBI’s Detroit field office.

-The vehicle barreled through the entrance and down a hallway, traveling “all the way” into the facility, Oakland County Sheriff Michael Bouchard said.
+The vehicle traveled through the entrance and down a hallway, “all the way” into the facility, Oakland County Sheriff Michael Bouchard said.
 It became jammed between the hallway walls, trapping Ghazali inside.

 From there, authorities said, Ghazali began firing through the windshield.
 A security officer returned fire through the rear window of the truck, Runyan said.
 A second security officer then exchanged shots with him from the front of the vehicle.
 At “some point during the gun fight,” Runyan said, Ghazali fatally shot himself.